Creating positive change in the kitchen and at home by reconnecting people with food so they can better nourish themselves and their families.

-Puneeta has been featured as an expert on sustainable living, traditional Indian food with a Canadian twist, and Indian culture and celebrations by a number of national and international media platforms such as CBC Life, CHCH TV, The Social on CTV, Global News, Martha Stewart and CBC Radio.
+Puneeta has been featured as an expert on sustainable living, traditional Indian food with a Canadian twist, and Indian culture and celebrations by a number of national and international media platforms such as CBC Life, CHCH TV, The Social on CTV, Global News, Martha Stewart, BBC World News Radio and CBC Radio.

 Puneeta is also leading a grassroots initiative called Nourish by Numbers dedicated to educating people and engaging conversations around sustainability.

 She holds a Masters Degree in Tourism and Marketing from India.

 Puneeta loves using turmeric for its anti-inflammatory properties and so the most unexpected dish on her table (golden mashed potatoes, anyone?) may be the signature yellow colour.